Healthcare in the Netherlands: Screening

-A programme of mammography screening for breast cancer was started in 1989 for women aged 50–69, and was extended to women aged 70–75 in 1997.
-A study of effectiveness and overdiagnosis of the programme was published in The BMJ in 2017.
-It had little impact on death rates.
-The incidence of stage 2-4 breast cancers in women aged 50 or more was 168 per 100,000 in 1989 and 166 per 100,000 in 2012.
-About half of the cancers detected were over-diagnosed.
+The Dutch government mandates three screenings for its citizens, including breast (every two years for women between the ages of 50 and 75), cervical (every five years for women between the ages of 30 and 60) and colorectal cancer (every five years for men and women between the ages of 55 and 75).
+In addition, there is prenatal screening for infectious diseases for pregnant women and foetuses, testing for Down's syndrome, Edward's syndrome and Patau's syndrome, structural ultrasound scanning, SEO ultrasound, hearing tests for newborns, and neonatal heel prick.

+GPs in the Netherlands do not recommend annual health screening.
+However, companies are still required to conduct annual physicals for their employees.

 Hospitals

 Most hospitals and health insurers in the Netherlands are privately run, non-profit foundations, whereas most healthcare insurers are non-profit companies.
-There are some 90 hospital organisations in the Netherlands, with some of them running multiple actual physical hospitals, usually as a result of mergers of previously independent hospitals.

 In general, there are three types of hospitals in the Netherlands: university hospitals, general hospitals, and a category in between that call themselves "top-clinical" teaching hospitals.
 There are eight academic hospitals, or university medical centers, each of which is directly connected with the medicine faculty of a major Dutch university.
 These are the largest hospitals in the country, and they have the largest number and greatest variety of specialists and researchers working in them.
 They are able to provide the most complex and specialised treatment.

+There are some 90 hospital organisations in the Netherlands, with some of them running multiple actual physical hospitals, usually as a result of mergers of previously independent hospitals.
 Between 26 and 28 hospital organizations are members of the STZ (Samenwerkende Topklinische opleidingsZiekenhuizen), the collaborative association of top-clinical teaching hospitals.
 Although not directly tied to one particular university, these are large hospitals that house the full range of medical specialists (hence "top-clinical"), and that can offer both standard and complex care.
 The top-clinical teaching hospitals collaborate with university hospitals to aid in the education of nurses and medicine students, as well as to offer certain more specialised treatments.
 Interns frequently accompany doctors during procedures.
 Aside from training a lot of medical professionals, each top-clinical hospital specializes in one or two specific disciplines, and conducts its own research to stay ahead in its particular field of expertise.
 The research done is particularly patient-centric, and focused on improving the practical application and achieving the best results for patients.
 The remaining general hospitals provide high standard healthcare for less specialised problems.
 They will, if necessary, refer patients to more specialised facilities.